mattwalmsley/financial-modelling/quant-library/documentation/9_options.md

 $$N(x) = \frac{1}{\sqrt{2 \pi}} \int_{-\infty}^{x} e^{- \frac{z^{2}}{2}} dz$$

 - The core assumption in the Black-Scholes option pricing model is that the call premium is the expected value of the payoff under a log-normal distribution for the underlying asset at expiry.

+### Limitations of the Black-Scholes Model

+- The formula presented for the [Black-Scholes Option Pricing Model](#the-black-scholes-option-pricing-model) makes many assumptions with the main ones being as follows:
+  - Interest rates are constant
+  - Transaction costs are zero
+  - Volatility ($\sigma$) is a fixed, deterministic number
+  - Asset returns follow a log-normal process
+  - Continuous [delta hedging](#delta-hedging) of an option is possible

+#### Constant Interest Rates

+- Depending on the circumstances, the assumption that interest rates are fixed will impact the accuracy of the model differently.
+- For short-dated options using the prevailing interest rates at the time the contract is valued/initiated will not cause a serious inaccuracy.
+- When valuing longer-dated options, a range of potential interest rates (based on best estimates) will need to be used to construct a range of option prices using the Black-Scholes model.
+- Interest rates in most developed economies are stables enough that this assumption can be adequately addressed.

+#### Transaction Costs are Zero

+- Transaction costs are realised as bid-ask spreads on markets.
+- Generally, the more liquid the market, the smaller (tighter) the bid-ask spread.
+- On illiquid markets with wider bid-ask spreads, the zero transaction costs assumption will have a more detrimental impact.
+- Transaction costs increase the cost of delta hedging option positions.
+With high transaction costs, delta hedging will not be continuous with time which is implicit in the derivation of the Black-Scholes model.
+- Where there are high transaction costs, call prices will be less accurate when calculated using the Black-Scholes model due to the cost of hedging.
+- Other models do exist which more accurately account for transaction costs.

+#### Fixed Volatility and Asset Returns following a Log-Normal Process

+- The Black-Scholes formula was derived using the limiting case of the binomial call pricing formula and  taking the number of time steps to infinity in 1 unit of time.
+  - The binomial model itself converged to the log-normal model in this same limit.
+- Therefore, it follows that the Black-Scholes formula is the fair value (arbitrage price) of a call option when the underlying price is modelled a as log-normal process.
+- The real asset price series do not follow a log-normal process and that the log-normal model is incompatible with the [stylized facts of real asset returns](./8_stochastic-processes.md#stylized-facts-of-asset-prices-and-returns).
+  - In the log-normal model, returns on successive days (or weeks/months/years) are independent random variables.
+  - The autocorrelation function of any function of the asset returns is therefore zero and volatility clustering will not be exhibited - this is inconsistent with real asset returns.
+- The log-normal model uses a normal distribution for asset returns, where as real asset returns exhibit a fat-tailed distribution.
+  - Extreme asset returns - either positive or negative are a lot less likely in the Black-Scholes model than they are in reality.
+  - Generally, options which are far in or out of the money will be inaccurately valued (usually undervalued) with the Black-Scholes formula.
+- The Black-Scholes formula is at best an approximation to the true fair price of an option.

+#### Continuous Portfolio Rebalancing (Delta Hedging)

+- The Black-Scholes model gives an arbitrage price based on an arbitrage which is unrealisable in practice.
+- The fair value of an option was derived by rebalancing ([delta hedging](#delta-hedging)) a portfolio containing the option and the underlying at each time step - this made the portfolio value certain at the next time step, removing risk.
+- In the continuous time limit taken to derive the Black-Scholes formula, the delta hedging of the portfolio would need to be carried out continuously in time.
+  - In practice, continuously delta hedging is impossible and prohibitively expensive with non-zero transaction costs.
+  - Large financial institutions with high-frequency trading capabilities may come close to continuous delta hedging so there is an argument that the option prices will never deviate too far form the Black-Scholes fair value, albeit the other limitations of the model are still present.

+### The Black-Scholes Theory in Practice

+## Delta Hedging